-Let’s take a look at most common mistakes people make while purchasing term insurance plans and understand how to avoid them:
+Let’s take a look at most common mistakes people make while purchasing term insurance plan and understand how to avoid them:

 Purchasing Insufficient Cover